fuzzylogicxx/fuzzylogic/posts/live-regions.md

 Should the message disappear and be scrubbed in response to the user moving focus from the trigger (or uses the Esc key)?
 This is how Heydon’s toggletip works. [https://codepen.io/heydon/pen/zdYdQv](https://codepen.io/heydon/pen/zdYdQv "https://codepen.io/heydon/pen/zdYdQv") / [https://inclusive-components.design/tooltips-toggletips/](https://inclusive-components.design/tooltips-toggletips/ "https://inclusive-components.design/tooltips-toggletips/")

 Or if the message should disappear and be wiped of its own accord, how should that work?
 Maybe make the JS for a successful copy apply the “start” state (populate “Copied!” text, add animation class) then after a little delay also add the “end” state (set text to empty, invert the animation)?
 An alternative is the class we apply to set a single CSS `animation` that includes all of the states (enter, wait, exit).
-Then we just need to delete the text.
+Then all that remains is to delete the text.
 We could tap into `Element.getAnimations()` and wait (via a promise) for the animations to finish then delete the text.
 This is the approach [Adam Argyle demonstrates in his Toast solution](https://web.dev/building-a-toast-component/#putting-all-the-javascript-together).

 Styling